YuanxinPan/PPPx_bin/README.md

 ### Linux

-`pppx` is recommendeded for use on Ubuntu, as the binary was built with gcc 11 on Ubuntu 22.04.
-However, it should work on most modern Linux systems with gcc 11 available.
+`pppx` is recommendeded for use on Ubuntu or Debian, as the binary was built with gcc 11 on Ubuntu 22.04.
+However, it should work on most modern Linux systems.
+One limitation is that `pppx` uses the [ceres solver](http://ceres-solver.org) library to implement the FGO solver, and thus `libceres-dev` (version == 2.x.x) must be installed first.
+Currently, Ubuntu 20.04 and earlier versions only provide `libceres-dev` of version 1.x.x, which is not compatible.

+#### Option 1: With `libceres-dev` (version == 2.x.x)

-The executable `bin/pppx` is dynamically linked against the [ceres solver](http://ceres-solver.org) library (version >= 2.0.0), so the library `libceres-dev` must be installed first.
-The installation on Linux can be done with the following commands:
+The installation can be done with the following commands:

 ```shell
 sudo apt install libceres-dev